 Combine all of the ingredients in a medium-sized bowl.

 Using the back of a spoon, mash the ingredients together until they are incorporated and the mix has a consistency that you're happy with.
 There isn't one perfect consistency, as it depends on the texture that you like best.
 Alternatively, you can place the ingredients in a blender or food processor and blend for a few seconds until smooth.
 You could also use a fine colander to crumble the tofu into a paste for a more cheese-like consistency.

-You can store the tofu ricotta in a sealed container or airtight zipped plastic bag for up to 4 days.
+You can store the tofu ricotta in a sealed container or airtight zipped plastic bag for up to four days.

 How to Use Vegan Ricotta

 - If you are using the tofu ricotta to make pancakes or waffles, omit the garlic, nutritional yeast, shallot, and parsley.
 Add a sweetener, such as maple syrup or agave, to give the pancakes or waffles the sweet flavor you would expect.

 - If you are using it in an Italian recipe, such as pasta, pizza, calzone, or lasagna, add a bit more of an Italian flavor by adding dried or fresh basil and oregano, and increasing the amount of fresh garlic by one or two cloves.

 - This recipe can be tailored to a number of different cuisines and dishes, such as in a non-traditional type of Mexican enchilada.
 In that case, try adding a bit of fresh cilantro, rather than parsley, as well as cumin or chili powder for extra seasoning.
 Or, if you are making Indian palak paneer with ricotta, sprinkle in a little turmeric or coriander to marry with the rest of the dish's flavors.